eclipse-edc/Connector/docs/developer/sql_queries.md

 ## Supported query operators

-Currently we only support the following operators:
+Currently, we only support the following operators:

 - `=`: equality, right-hand operand is interpreted as literal
 - `in`: "one-of", right hand operand must be an `Iterable`